Skip to content

 The second Grand Slam of the season will be held in Paris, France, and it is the only Major to be played on outdoor clay courts.

-This will be the 128th edition of the tournament, with the event first established in 1891 and having originally been known as the French Championships.
+The event was first established in 1891 and was originally known as the French Championships.

 The tournament was only open to French players or foreign players who were members of a French club during the first 34 years of its existence.
 Therefore, it was understandably dominated by home players, particularly Max Decugis, who won it eight times from 1903 to 1914.